Juniperus deppeana: Distribution and habitat

 It is native to central and northern Mexico (from Oaxaca northward) and the southwestern United States (Arizona, New Mexico, western Texas).
-It grows at moderate altitudes of 750–2700 m on dry soils.
+It grows at moderate elevations of 750–2700 m on dry soils.

 Ecology

 The berrylike cones are eaten by birds and mammals.

 Uses

 Berries from alligator juniper growing in the Davis Mountains of West Texas are used to flavor gin, including one produced by WildGins Co. in Austin, Texas.